honzatomek/myvimwiki/windows.md

 ```

 2) Update to WSL 2
-To update to WSL 2, you must be running Windows 10.
+To update to `WSL 2`, you must be running Windows 10.
 _Requirements_:
   - For x64 systems: Version 1903 or higher, with Build 18362 or higher.
   - For ARM64 systems: Version 2004 or higher, with Build 19041 or higher.
-  - Builds lower than 18362 do not support WSL 2.
+  - Builds lower than 18362 do not support `WSL 2`.
 Use the
     [[https://www.microsoft.com/software-download/windows10|Windows Update Assistant]]
     to update your version of Windows.
 To check your version and build number, select Windows logo key + R, type